-4. Pour the strained oil into glass containers and place on tight-fitting lids.
+4. Pour the strained oil into glass containers and place them on tight-fitting lids.
 Store in a dark and cool place for up to a year.
 You can lengthen the shelf life of the oil infusions by storing them in the refrigerator.

 How to Choose The Best Quality Calendula for Your Body Butter Recipe

-To ensure that your herbs have the highest grade healing properties, there are certain qualities that they should possess.
+To ensure that your herbs have the highest-grade healing properties, there are certain qualities that they should possess.
 By investing in the best herbs on the market, you can take advantage of their potency and utilize their powerful essence holistically as both an internal and external remedy.